 This drug can be useful in treating GIST when imatinib doesn’t work or when patients can’t take imatinib because of its side effects (see previous section).
 Sunitinib targets the KIT and PDGFRA proteins (as well as several other proteins that imatinib does not target).

 Sunitinib helps some patients, usually by slowing the growth of the tumor.
 It can also shrink tumors in a small number of patients.
 More importantly, patients getting the drug may live longer.

 The most common side effects of sunitinib are fatigue, diarrhea, mouth irritation, and skin and hair color changes.
 More serious side effects can include high blood pressure, increased risk of bleeding, swelling, heart problems, and serious liver problems.

-This drug is approved to treat GIST after imatinib and sunitinib stop working.
+Regorafenib is given to patients to treat GIST after imatinib and sunitinib stop working for them.
 It targets many proteins, including KIT and PDGFRA.

-In studies, regorafenib has been shown to slow tumor growth and even shrink some tumors.
+In studies, regorafenib has slowed tumor growth and even shrunk some tumors.
 So far, though, it’s not clear if it helps patients live longer.